zrythm/zrythm/doc/user/getting-started/zrythm-overview.rst

   You can automate almost anything with automation events using straight lines, ramps and curves, or with CV signals from LFO and envelope plugins.
-LV2 plugins
+LV2 and VST plugins
-  Supports the free LV2 plugin format.
+  Supports the free LV2 plugin format, with added support for VST.
 JACK support
   JACK aware, with support for JACK transport.
 Chord assistance